schappim/mBot-Gitbook/section-3-chapter-13-a-quick-look-at-scratch-on-mblock.md

 ---

-In this chapter you will learn about:
+**In this chapter you will learn about:**

-* The basic blocks for creating a Scratch program
+* What are the basic blocks for creating a Scratch program
 * How to control the movement of a sprite
 * How to print messages from a Scratch program
 * How to execute a program